AhsanSN/Student-Exchange-DBMS/README.md

 Remove MemberStatus from RegisteredMembers [DONE] [done]

-Member logs in, looks at Programs, Programs shows cases such as Apply, Selected, Called, Rejected [DONE]
+Member logs in, looks at Programs, Programs shows cases such as Apply, Selected, Called, Rejected [DONE] [working but creates 2 rows]

 registeredMembers program selected for should show an integer (count) [DONE] [ok]